-English teacher and author J. J. Murray examines, defines, deciphers, and illuminates 100 English words and phrases that have plagued writers for centuries—a must-read and ready reference for writers (and students) of...
+English teacher and author J. J. Murray examines, defines, deciphers, and illuminates 100 English words and phrases that have plagued writers for centuries—a must-read and ready reference for writers (and students) of all ages.

 Attention poets, writers, artists, journalists, photographers, and other creative people: Online and print literary magazines are alive and well.
-Author, poet, and one-time e-zine editor J. J. Murray examines respected...
+Some make it easy to submit work—and they pay in cash.

-Author J. J. Murray shows how significant details can spice up otherwise dull characters, settings, and dialogue and save readers from literary limbo.
+This article will demonstrate how significant details can spice up otherwise dull characters, settings, and dialogue and save readers from literary limbo.

 Author and longtime English teacher J. J. Murray defines irony, describes the seven main types, and gives literary and modern life examples.